Bangkok Noi district: Transportation

 Charan Sanit Wong Road is the main route of the area, it ran through the entire district from the south (Bangkok Yai) to the northern area (Bang Phlat).
 Borommaratchachonnani Road is another main road in the district, the road is also a route to neighboring districts, Taling Chan and Bang Phlat.
 While Arun Amarin and Itsaraphap with Phran Nok Roads considered as the minor road.

 Since 2015, the expansion of Phran Nok–Phutthamonthon Sai 4 Road from Taling Chan to Fai Chai Intersection in Bangkok Noi making it easier to travel by road to this district.

 The district is served by the Fai Chai and Bang Khun Non Stations of the MRT Metro, whose Blue Line runs above Charan Sanit Wong Road.

 The piers of the Chao Phraya Express Boat consist of Prannok (N10) and Thonburi Railway Piers (N11) both are in the area of Siriraj Hospital.

 Popular culture

 Moreover Bangkok Noi is also referred to in the masterpiece tragedy novel Thommayanti's Khu Kam (คู่กรรม) as the backdrop of the whole story, because it is the location of the Imperial Japanese Army base during World War II period.
 This novel has been adapted into TV drama, stage plays and movie many times, such as Sunset at Chaophraya in 1996 lead role by superstar Thongchai "Bird" McIntyre etc.

 Khlong Bangkok Noi is the setting of a Thai country song, (luk thung), titled Bangkok Noi).
 It has been sung since 1960 by Chaichana Boonnachote.

+Politics

+Bangkok Noi is regarded as one of the Democrat Party's strongest support bases on the Thonburi side of Bangkok.
+This has largely been attributed to the long-standing local influence of former Member of Parliament (MP) Ong-art Klampaiboon, who has represented the area since the 1990s.
+In the 2005 general election, while the Thai Rak Thai Party won the majority of constituencies across Bangkok, Bangkok Noi was one of only four constituencies in the capital won by the Democrat Party.
+In the 2011 general election, all 10 constituencies on the Thonburi side of Bangkok were won by Democrat Party candidates.
+Ong-art remains one of the party's leading figures in Bangkok.

+In the 2026 Bangkok Metropolitan Council election, which was held concurrently with the Bangkok gubernatorial election, the seat was won by Napapon Chirakul of the Democrat Party.
+He has represented Bangkok Noi in the Bangkok Metropolitan Council (MC) since 1996, including this election, has been elected for a total of five terms, all under the Democrat Party banner.